 Virginia Federal Criminal Defense Lawyer

-Trusted Federal Criminal Defense Lawyers Serving Virginia Beach, Chesapeake, Norfolk, and All of Virginia
+Trusted Federal Criminal Defense Lawyers Serving Virginia Beach, Chesapeake, Richmond, Norfolk, and All of Virginia

 From NOVA to the Shenandoah Valley, federal authorities are targeting individuals and businesses across Virginia in high-stakes investigations.
 Whether you are under investigation or under arrest, you need Oberheiden, P.C.’s federal defense team on your side.